 This document is the result of an ad hoc Working Group established by the European Marine Board to address this topic, in light of the UN Decade of Ocean Science for Sustainable Development, and the start of Age of the Digital Ocean.
 This new Policy Brief aims to inform national- and European policy makers, funders, and governance influencers; the G7 and G20; and UN agencies such as the Intergovernmental Oceanographic Commission (IOC) of UNESCO.

 The Policy Brief can be downloaded here (web resolution).
-A higher resolution version of the document can be downloaded here.

 Several document co-authors have also made short videos discussing the messages in the document.
 You can view these on the EMB YouTube Channel.